mw5mercs-modding/yaml-docs/yaml-quirks.md

 * Missile max range modifier: +10.0 %

 Quirk name: `JR7-O`
+<h2 id="JVN-AMMOFEEDPROBLEM">Missile Ammo Feed Problem</h2>
+By accommodating other kinds of weapon systems in the other half of the mech, the missile ammunition feeding mechanism was re-routed to work in a smaller part of the chassis torso and became less efficient.

+* Missile cooldown modifier: +15.0 %

+Quirk name: `JVN-AMMOFEEDPROBLEM`
 <h2 id="JVN-HERO">Javelin Hero Structure</h2>
 The Javelin Hero comes equipped with higher density structure